 - Juice from 1/2 lemon (about 1 tablespoon)

 CAKE Briefly pulse the dry ingredients (see ALANNA’s TIPS) in a food processor (see TIPS).
-Add the butter and pulse until mixture becomes a coarse meal with some pea-sized lumps of butter.
-Add egg and vanilla, pulse just until dough forms a ball.
-With floured hands, press dough, sides first, into a 9-inch springform pan (see TIPS).
-Refrigerate while mixing the fruit topping.
+Add the butter and pulse until the mixture becomes a coarse meal with some pea-sized lumps of butter.
+Add the egg and vanilla, pulse just until the dough forms a ball.
+With floured hands, press the dough, sides first, into a 9-inch (that's what I use) or 9.5-inch springform pan (the springform's pan color is important, please see TIPS).
+Refrigerate while mixing the Fruit Filling.

-FRUIT TOPPING Preheat oven to 375F or 350F (see TIPS).
-Combine dry ingredients (see TIPS) in a large bowl, then stir in the fruit, zest and lemon juice.
+FRUIT FILLING Heat the oven to 375F or 350F (that's 190C or 350F, see TIPS for which oven temperature to pick).
+Combine the dry ingredients (see TIPS) in a large bowl, then stir in the fruit, zest and lemon juice.
 Spoon fruit topping evenly onto the crust.

 SERVE Serve at room temperature.
 Frozen yogurt on the side is excellent, so is a spoonful of softly whipped cream, but really, no topping is needed.